 “Audio and video are the new meeting differentiators.”

-So why did we ever put up with terrible audio for audio only conference calls?
-Because they were a temporary patch to a future face to face meeting…that now is far from a fait accompli.
+So why did we ever put up with terrible audio for audio-only conference calls?
+Because they were a temporary patch to a future face-to-face meeting…that now is far from a fait accompli.
 Audio can be the new suit - the meeting workhorse.
-Wouldn’t be nice if your customer said “wow, you sound like you’re right in the room with me!”
-Still don’t think audio quality has primacy as the most important differentiator?
+It wouldn’t be nice if your customer said, “Wow, you sound like you’re right in the room with me!”
+Still don’t think the audio quality has primacy as the most important differentiator?

 This is the microphone I’ve been drooling over.
 So if we talk, my goal is to have you feel like I’m right in the room with you.

 There is more to do on this topic.
-For those webcam designers out there, would you please design a camera we can position near the person talking so that we can look at each other in the eyes?
+For those webcam designers out there, would you please design a camera we can position near the person talking to look at each other in the eyes?
 I can’t be the only person who finds it annoying when the other person is staring in a different direction.